-Air to water heat pumps work much better with underfloor heating systems.
+Air to water heat pumps works much better with underfloor heating systems.
 If this system is not accessible, large radiators are recommended.
 This is required due to the fact that the heat developed by the heat pump is not as high as that delivered by a conventional boiler, thus a bigger surface area is needed to achieve identical temperatures in your household.

-ASHP are better suited to brand new properties, because costs can be deducted if the heat pump is part of the building specification, rather than having to modify the underfloor heating later on.
+ASHP is better suited to brand new properties because costs can be deducted if the heat pump is part of the building specification, rather than having to modify the underfloor heating later on.
 It is essential that your house is insulated, otherwise the heat the pump is generating escapes more easily.

 If your budget does not allow you too much room for comfort, ASHPs are known to be cheaper than ground-source heat pumps.
 The Energy Saving Trust (EST) estimates the cost of installing a typical air-source heat pump at somewhere between 7,000 and 14,000 pounds.